luckysolanki902/maddycustom-production/readmeFiles/07-Analytics-Tracking/01-Funnel-Tracking.md

 - **A/B Testing Integration**: Link funnel sessions to experiment variants for performance comparison.
 - **Machine Learning**: Use event sequences to predict purchase likelihood and optimize retargeting.
 - **Cross-device Tracking**: Enhance visitor fingerprinting to track users across multiple devices.
+- **Historical Backfill Scripts**: Run `/api/admin/backfill-page-classification` periodically (include an `x-backfill-token` header if `BACKFILL_ADMIN_TOKEN` is configured) until legacy records all carry the new classification fields.

 ---